 Fairway bunkers flank the left side, requiring a drive to the right-center of the fairway.
 However, tee shots landing too far right will need to be maneuvered around a cypress head.
 Bunkers short and right of the green set up the hole aesthetically, but should not be a factor.

 A long iron or wood is usually needed to hit this 11,000-square foot green.
 Be mindful of the beautiful water hazard as it tracks all the way up the right side of the green and catches a lot of errant shots.
 Best to keep to the left side of this green or take an extra club on this tee shot.
 Spectators at tournament time thoroughly enjoy this area, as action can also be viewed at No. 10 green, No.11 tee, and No. 18 tee.

 A drive to the left-center of the fairway avoids the water down the right side and the fairway bunkers along the left rough.
 An accurate fairway wood or mid-iron will then be required to avoid the water hazard at the right side of the green.
 While misses to the left or past the green seem safe, closely mown collection areas make for a difficult up and down from these locations.
 When this hole plays into the wind, a par will gain on the field.

-Enjoy the March Madness Mayhem Golf Special when you take advantage of our same-week SHORT BOOKING WINDOW!
-Book a tee time for this week, March 27th thru March 30th — you and up to three guests play for $99 per player (sales tax applicable).
-Call to book your tee time using Promo Code MMM-SN!
+Enjoy our Pre-Memorial Holiday Golf Special this week with our same-week SHORT BOOKING WINDOW Golf Special!
+Book a tee time for this week thru May 28th — you and up to three guests play for $69 per player (sales tax applicable).
+Call to book your tee time using Promo Code MEMO-SN!
 This offer does not apply to currently booked tee times.

 Only members enjoy advanced tee times, exclusive tournaments, member-only social events, merchandise discounts, and more!